 - Provide real-time feedback with match-count during the analysis process

 - Ability to incorporate regex or pattern at any attribute level

 - Ability to deal with a set of related elements (family of elements) with “anchoring” concept

 - Ability to deal with repeat elements and dynamic content

-To identify an element, accelQ analyzes the entire neighborhood and finds combination of attributes required to bring a stable uniqueness.
+To identify an element, accelQ analyzes the entire neighborhood and finds a combination of attributes required to bring a stable uniqueness.
 This could include a combination of ancestor or descendant hierarchy, properties of siblings or linked elements etc. as part of the overall neighborhood.
-Entire analysis process is visualized, so that it is accessible for non-technical audience.
+The entire analysis process is visualized so that it is accessible for non-technical audience.

-Just one more example how accelQ is driving fresh innovation in Quality Lifecycle Automation!
+Just one more example of how accelQ is driving fresh innovation in Quality Lifecycle Automation!